bigdatagenomics/mango/README.md

 # Installation from distribution

 The Mango tools are published to Maven central.
-Corresponding python modules are published to pypi.
-[Readthedocs](https://bdg-mango.readthedocs.io/en/latest/installation/distribution.html) provides instructions on how to install the Mango tools from distribution code.
+Corresponding python modules are published to Pypi.
+[Readthedocs](https://bdg-mango.readthedocs.io/en/latest/installation/distribution.html) provides instructions on how to install the Mango tools from the most recent distribution.

-## Installation from Source
+# Installation from Source

 Instructions for running the Mango tools from source can be found at [readthedocs](https://bdg-mango.readthedocs.io/en/latest/installation/source.html#building-mango-from-source).